(Reviewed July 2025)

 I-485 Application

 The I-485 application is filed EB-5 visa applicants during the second step of the EB-5 process.
 The I-485 is filed by EB-5 participants who already lawfully reside in the United States in a valid non-immigrant status.
 An approved I-485 application allows non-immigrants in the U.S. to “adjust” their status from a nonimmigrant to a conditional permanent resident based on their approved I-526 petition.
 The I-485 application includes a security check along with evidence that the immigrant is of good moral character, is eligible to adjust their status, and will not become a public charge when in the U.S. Examples of this evidence include a valid birth certificate, photographs of the applicant, medical examination reports, and vaccination records.
-The I-485 application costs $985 along with an $85 fee for biometrics services.
-The I-485 application usually takes from 6 to 12 months to be processed by the USCIS.
+The I-485 application costs $1,400, including an $85 fee for biometrics services.
+The I-485 application usually takes an average of 7 months to be processed by the USCIS.

 DS-230 Application